Dorothy Ziegler: Career

 Ziegler played trombone at the Hollywood Bowl, in the National Symphony under Hans Kindler, and in the Tanglewood Music Center Orchestra, conducted by Serge Koussevitsky.
 She was first trombone with the St. Louis Symphony Orchestra from 1944 to 1958.
 At the time of her hiring, she was one of the only women trombonists performing with a major American orchestra.
 She also taught piano at the St. Louis Institute of Music, worked in a music therapy program, and was full-time conductor of the Kirkwood Symphony in Illinois.

 From 1955 to 1964 she was director of the St. Louis Grand Opera Guild.
 She led the guild in bringing adapted opera productions to high school and college audiences.
-From 1964 to 1966 conducted for the Indiana University Opera Theater.
+From 1964 to 1966 she conducted for the Indiana University Opera Theater.
 From 1966 to 1971, she was director of the University of Miami Opera Theater.
 In her Florida years, she played principal trombone with the Miami Beach Symphony and the Fort Lauderdale Symphony.

 In 1962, Ziegler's recording Your Rehearsal Accompanist was produced by her St. Louis colleague, trumpeter Robert Weatherly.
 In 1970, she accompanied three opera contestants at the International Tchaikovsky Competition in Moscow.